Congress’ year-end bill clears FAA to certify Boeing 737 MAX 7, 10 unchanged

 In July, Boeing CEO Dave Calhoun had even hinted that without the waiver it might cancel the MAX 7 and 10 models.

-In a statement, Cantwell welcomed the inclusion of the conditions she proposed rather than just granting Boeing a straight extension as several Republicans have proposed since September.
+In a statement, Cantwell welcomed the inclusion of the condition she proposed rather than just granting Boeing a straight extension as several Republicans have proposed since September.

 The legislation advanced Tuesday “is much stronger than the no-strings-attached approach that was first offered,” Cantwell said.
 “Passengers need to know that the entire MAX fleet will be uniform and safer.”